 Africa is often overlooked when it comes to deciding where to do business next, but there are some booming economies on the continent.
 Some of these lean more towards the frontier market definition and involve more risk, but still show great potential.
 Rwanda is at the forefront of those African markets.
 Sadly, in some circles Rwanda is still plagued by the negative reputation of its 1990s genocide.
 Currently, though, the nation’s ICT, coffee, tourism, and mining industries show tremendous growth, and are renewing its reputation and drawing the attention of many.
 The regulatory environment is also highly welcoming in this East African state.
 It boasts an impressive ranking of 40th on the World Bank’s Ease of Doing Business Index.
 For those who are looking to do business in Sub-Saharan Africa, one might seriously consider Rwanda as a starting place.

 Many argue that China is the world’s fastest growing economy.
 While this may be true, the PRC remains vastly unopen to the outside economic community.
 On the other hand, its neighbor, Vietnam, has a similar growth trajectory and the potential to offer better commercial prospects.
 According to an article written by the World Bank, Vietnam is projected to have a staggering 6.8% increase to its GDP in 2018.
 Coupled with a labor population trending away from agriculture to more efficient manufacturing industries, this economic growth is likely to stand for the coming years.
 Trade and labor reforms are occurring, albeit slowly.
 With that being said, the regulatory environment in Vietnam will likely improve as government shows much more commitment to economic openness than China.
+Compared to some of the more conventional overseas markets, these three economies show potential and perhaps represent undiscovered frontiers.
+For the small to medium-sized business owner, they could offer access to new revenue streams.
+If improved human capital, increasing manufacturing industries, and political and economic openness continue to rise in these states, their economic environments are also sure to thrive in the coming years.

 Over the Horizon International's new website is designed to reflect the goals we have for our clients.
 Let us help you traverse the rough waters to land safely on sunny shores.